oathgg/GameSharp/README.md

 Make sure you select an architecture which is the same as the process you're injecting to.
 UnmanagedExports does not support 'AnyCPU'.

-Create a new Entrypoint for your DLL.
+Create an Entrypoint for your DLL.

 ```csharp
 using RGiesecke.DllExport;